 It’s a lazy, rainy Sunday in Vancity.

-So instead of the epic walk on the beach with my dog I had planned, I’m spending the afternoon in the kitchen making something to help me feel warm, cozy and content this afternoon.
+So instead of the epic beach adventure I had planned with my dog, I’m spending the afternoon in the kitchen making something to help me feel warm, cozy and content this afternoon.

 I’ve avoided making curry in the past as the ingredient list seemed way too daunting.
 But I finally decided to take the plunge, and creating a delicious curry was not at all as complicated as I had thought it would be.
 This is my own recipe (with my neighbor Cecilia’s help) and it’s pretty yummy, especially on a cold, rainy day.